Nokia Lumia McLaren: Internals

 The McLaren featured a 2.3 GHz Qualcomm Snapdragon 800 MSM8974 quad-core SoC which also contains an Adreno 330 GPU.
 This SoC is paired with 2 GB of RAM and 32 GB of internal storage, which can be expanded with microSD cards up to 128 GB in size.
 It also comes with the non-replaceable Microsoft Battery BV-F4A, 2600mAh.

 Display

-McLaren had a 5.5 in (140 mm) LCD display with a resolution of 1080x1920 (Full HD) and a 16:9 aspect ratio.
+McLaren had a 5.5 in (140 mm) LCD with a resolution of 1080x1920 (Full HD) and a 16:9 aspect ratio.
 The pixel density of this display is 401 ppi.
 It is unknown which protective glass comes with the Lumia 1030 (probably Gorilla Glass 3 or later).
 Depending on the firmware installed, it also comes with features that were found on other Lumias, like Glance Screen, double tap and super-sensitive touch (use with gloves).

 The display of McLaren is also reported to incorporate projected-capacitive touch technology, which enables the software-driven "3D Touch" features, including the ability to hover over tiles on the Start screen to expand their contents.